JarrettAllenYoung/Angular-Component-Lab/README.md

 I use this repo for two things:

 - **Professional and career development**: practice Angular patterns, component APIs, styling, and accessibility without the overhead of a full product.
-- **Production-minded components**: build components that could eventually be integrated into **Builder.io** (as custom components or a shared internal component library) for my team at work.
+- **Production-minded components**: build components that could potentially be integrated into **Builder.io** (as custom components or a shared internal component library) for my team at work.

 ---